 The problem was that red and orange have nothing to do with Vancouver.
 The agency, located far from Vancouver, didn’t understand the city’s relationship to green and blue, the colors associated with Vancouver’s spectacular natural setting.
 While the logo was an awesome design, the color choices generated Cognitive Dissonance that rubbed people the wrong way.
 This was further elevated with a terrible jersey design.
 Eventually it became necessary to ditch the logo and start over.
 The current Orca logo is perfectly suited to Vancouver.
 But imagine the same logo if it used red and orange colors!
 The problem is not the logo design itself, but what happens when you use the wrong colors.

-Recently I worked with a brand that used a beautifully designed abstract tree symbol as their logo.
-The logo itself was quite beautiful and well suited to the brand.
-The designer, trying to work with a three-pronged mission statement, thought it would be cool to put the symbol inside a triangle shape because the triangle has three sides.
+I worked with a brand that used a beautifully designed abstract tree symbol as their logo.
+The logo itself was quite attractive, distinctive, and well suited to the brand.
+The designer, trying to work with a three-pronged mission statement, hado put the symbol inside a triangle shape because the triangle has three sides.
 Unfortunately, the result was cognitive dissonance, because a tree being confined within such a shape has nowhere to grow.
 It became constrained and restricted — hemmed in on all sides.
 The result is a distinct feeling of discomfort when viewing the logo.

 Studies on visual design have shown that when people see an object like a logo confined too strongly within a restricting shape they may become physically uncomfortable to the point of wanting to get away from the source of that discomfort.
 If asked, they would have no idea why they were uncomfortable.
 Yet the mind produces these feelings and we in turn respond by avoiding that company.
 I simply freed the tree from its confining shape and the brand became beautifully expressive.